Location: Rockland, Maine (View Map)

 Rockland Breakwater Lighthouse is located in Rockland Harbor at the end of a 7/8-mile long breakwater.

-The Friends of Rockland Harbor Lights, a chapter of the American Lighthouse Foundation (ALF), care for the preservation of this lighthouse through a lease agreement between the City of Rockland and ALF.
+The Friends of Rockland Harbor Lights, a chapter of the American Lighthouse Foundation (ALF), cared for the preservation of this lighthouse through a lease agreement between the City of Rockland and ALF from 2000-2021.

 Quick Lighthouse Facts: